Music Theory @ UofT

 Music Theory is the study of musical structure.
 We learn how music in historic and contemporary styles is constructed; how to deconstruct it through analysis and analytical modeling; and how to understand it through hermeneutic and historically informed interpretation.
-The Music Theory faculty at the University of Toronto—Ellie Hisama, Ryan McClelland, Mark Sallmen, Daphne Tan, Steven Vande Moortele, and Anton Vishio—features scholars and pedagogues with a variety of backgrounds and specializations, with a focus on music from the early nineteenth century until today.
+The Music Theory faculty at the University of Toronto—Ellie Hisama, Ryan McClelland, Mark Sallmen, Daphne Tan, Steven Vande Moortele, and Anton Vishio—features internationally renowned scholars and pedagogues with a variety of backgrounds and specializations, with a focus on music from the early nineteenth century until today.

 All undergraduate students build musical fluency through two years of core courses in music theory, musicianship, and other skills.
 At the advanced undergraduate level, Music Theory features a variety of specialized courses, offering students the possibility to graduate with a major in Music History, Culture, and Theory within the BMus program.